microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

     pip install "promptflow==0.1.0b8.dev2" --extra-index-url https://azuremlsdktestpypi.azureedge.net/promptflow
     ```

-## Using File Path as Custom Tool Input
+## Using File Path as Package Tool Input

-### How to create a custom tool with file path input
+### How to create a package tool with file path input

 Here we use [an existing tool package](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart/my_tool_package) as an example.
 If you want to create your owner tool, please refer to [create and use tool package](create-and-use-tool-package.md#create-custom-tool-package).